ClaudioBuono/Chemo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Segnala un errore
+about: Report a bug
-title: "fix: [Descrizione breve]"
+title: "fix: [Short description]"
 labels: bug
 ---

-### Descrizione
+### Description
-Cosa non funziona?
+What is not working?

-### Passaggi per Riprodurre
+### Steps to Reproduce
-1. Vai su...
+1. Go to...
-2. Clicca su...
+2. Click on...
-3. Errore visibile: ...
+3. Visible error: ...

-### Comportamento Atteso
+### Expected Behavior
-Cosa doveva succedere invece?
+What should have happened instead?